 I was shopping the other day when I came across an old friend, John (not his real name) who was looking pretty darn good!
 When I mean by that is, he was tan (hey, we live in Hawaii!) lost some weight and for all general purposes seemed in a fairly good mood – which was, well, kind of unlike him.
 However, after a few minutes of conversation it became very clear he was somewhat despondent and disoriented as compared to his normal self.
 What I discovered during the conversation was that he was laid off from his job over eight months earlier and has become a very different person as a result of this job loss.

 After a few minutes of conversation I discovered that not only had he given up on his job search but he was becoming a very different person, a person who I found very difficult to even keep a normal conversation with.
-It was very obvious that he was struggling with very deep depression, obviously brought on by the loss of his job.
+It was very obvious that because of being unemployed he was struggling with very deep depression, obviously brought on by the loss of his job.

 Here is what he disclosed to me during our conversation: